-The following physical security performance levels reference the Interagency Security Committee (ISC) "Physical Security Criteria for Federal Facilities".
-Other reference documents include the ISC "Facility Security Level Determinations for Federal Facilities", the ISC "The Design-Basis Threat" report, and the General Services Administration Facility Security Requirements for Explosive Devices Applicable to Facility Security Levels III and IV, GSA's Interpretation of the Interagency Security Committee (ISC) Physical Security Criteria, August 2, 2011.
+The following physical security performance levels reference The Risk Management Process: An Interagency Security Committee Standard, and the General Services Administration Facility Security Requirements for Explosive Devices Applicable to Facility Security Levels III and IV, GSA's Interpretation of the Interagency Security Committee (ISC) Physical Security Criteria, August 2, 2011.
 Each of these documents is For Official Use Only (FOUO) and contains sensitive details that are not repeated here.
 Refer to the ISC references for more information.